angelheredia138/ValorantProAPI/README.md

 - **Parameters**: `{teamId}` (integer) - the ID of the team.
 - **Response**: List of players for the specified team.
-- **Caching**: If players for the team already exist in the database, cached results are returned.
+- **Caching**: If players for the team were scraped within the last hour, cached results are returned.
+Otherwise, a fresh scrape is performed.

 #### Scrape All Players